lukeryannetnz/splitlightglassco/README.md

 # Splitlight glass co website

 This is a static website hosted at [splitlightglass.com](https://www.splitlightglass.com).
-It was generated using [hugo](https://gohugo.io/) and uses the [vex-hugo](https://github.com/themefisher/vex-hugo) theme.
+It was generated using [hugo](https://gohugo.io/) and uses a modified version of the [vex-hugo](https://github.com/themefisher/vex-hugo) theme which has been committed to this repository.

 ## Getting started